Customization APIs

 Populator Update

-This PUT method updates system data about one populator, identified by ID, in a customer's list of existing Kentik populators.
+The Populator Update PUT method updates data for a specific populator, identified by its ID, in your list of existing Kentik populators.

 HTTP Request